| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 CP_TYPE_CONST_NON_VOLATILE_P

--qualified, but
+const-qualified, but

--qualified; other cv-qualifiers are ignored as
+not volatile-qualified; other cv-qualifiers are ignored as

-well: only the const
+well: only the const-ness is tested.

 TYPE_MAIN_VARIANT